dstackai/dstack/docs/docs/tasks.md

 # Tasks

-A task allows you to schedule a job or run a web app.
-Tasks can be distributed and can forward ports.
+A task allows you to run arbitrary commands on one or more nodes.
+They are best suited for one-off jobs like training or batch processing, but can also be used for serving apps if features supported by [services](`services.md`) are not required.

 ## Define a configuration

-First, create a YAML file in your project folder.
-Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `train.dstack.yml` are both acceptable).
+First, define a task configuration as a YAML file in your project folder.
+The filename must end with `.dstack.yml` (e.g. `.dstack.yml` or `dev.dstack.yml` are both acceptable).

 [//]: # (TODO: Make tabs - single machine & distributed tasks & web app)